 The primary job of a Data Engineer is to design and engineer a reliable infrastructure for transforming data into such formats as can be used by Data Scientists.
 Apart from building scalable pipelines to covert semi-structured and unstructured data into usable formats, Data Engineers must also identify meaningful trends in large datasets.
 Essentially, Data Engineers work to prepare and make raw data more useful for analytical or operational uses.
 There are many myths about data engineers and most of them are far from reality.
 Read more about the myths and reality of data engineers.

 In an organization, the position of a Data Engineer is as vital as that of a Data Scientist.
 The only reason why Data Engineers remain away from the limelight is that they have no direct link to the end product of the analysis.
+Check out our data science courses to become a data engineer.

 While the specific tasks of a Data Engineer can vary from one company to the other, they share some common responsibilities, including: